Null-Result Detection and Einstein-Podolsky-Rosen (EPR) Correlations

-Fig. 1{ : A \textrm{thought} experiment to disclose intriguing features of quantum mechanics.
-A source (}${ S}$) { emits, via SPDC, delocalized twin photons (}$\nu_{1}${ \ and }$\nu_{2}${ ).
-In all Lorentz frames }$\nu_{1}$ { is detected before }$\nu_{2}$.

 \textbf{II.
-The Experiment}
+The experiment}

-To try to clarify these questions, let us then consider the experiment represented in Fig. 2, which is a variant of an experiment performed by Aspect, Grangier, and Roger \textrm{[19]}.
-A source $S$ generates pairs of photons ($\nu_{1},\nu_{2}$) in the state \textrm{[20]}
+Let us consider the experiment represented in Fig.1, which is a variant of an experiment performed by Aspect, Grangier, and Roger \textrm{[16]}.
+To have a clear understanding of this proposal, we will initially examine the ideal situation.
+A source $S$ generates pairs of photons ($\nu_{1},\nu_{2}$) in the state